Risk Management

 • Japanese fiscal instability

-• Inadequate responses to human rights issues
+• Inadequate responses to human rights and other social issues

-• The U.S. - China struggle for supremacy
+• The U.S.-China struggle for supremacy

 • Growing tensions around Russia-Ukraine conflict